OpenSCvx/OpenSCvx/docs/UnderTheHood/vectorization_and_vmapping.md

     Args:
         x: State vector at this node, shape (n_x,)
         u: Control vector at this node, shape (n_u,)
-        node: Node index (0 to N-1), used for time-varying constraints
+        node: Node index (0 to N-1), used for time-varying behavior
         params: Dictionary of problem parameters

     Returns: